 8 Orobiome III - the desert mountains of the subtropics

 In extreme deserts, the air contains so little water vapor that there is no uphill rain even at high altitudes.
 We have already met orobiomes in the previous sections as well.

-In the Tibesti Mountains (3,415 m NN) in the Central Sahara, only annual precipitation of 9 to 190 mm has been measured at 2450 m altitude (four years) with frequent cloud cover in the winter months.
+In the Tibesti Mountains (3,415 m asl) in the Central Sahara, only annual precipitation of 9 to 190 mm has been measured at 2450 m altitude (four years) with frequent cloud cover in the winter months.
 Accordingly, arid conditions persist to high altitudes; but the occurrence of a number of Mediterranean elements suggests somewhat humid conditions.
-Erica arborea was found in gorges at 2,500 to 3,000 m NN, and Olea cuspidata, a wild form closely related to the olive tree, was found as a relict in the Hoggar Mountains at 2,700 m.
+Erica arborea was found in gorges at 2,500 to 3,000 m asl, and Olea cuspidata, a wild form closely related to the olive tree, was found as a relict in the Hoggar Mountains at 2,700 m.

-In the succession of stages in the less arid Sonoran Desert in S Arizona, one finds a stage with Prosopis grass savannas and many leaf succulents (Agave, Dasylirion, Nolina) above the Larrea or giant cactus desert, then several stages with evergreen Quercus species and Arctostaphylos, Arbutus, and a Juniperus shrub layer, followed by coniferous forest stages: Pinus ponderosa ssp. scopulorum (higher with Pinus strobiformis), Pseudotsuga menziesii with Abies concolor, and only on San Francisco Peak in N Arizona on north-facing slopes to nearly 3700 m NN Picea engelmannii.
+In the sequence of stages in the much less arid Sonoran Desert in S Arizona, one finds a belt with Prosopis grass savannahs and many leaf succulents (Agave, Dasylirion, Nolina) above the Larrea or giant cacti desert, then several elevational belts with evergreen Quercus species and Arctostaphylos, Arbutus, and a Juniperus shrub layer, followed by coniferous forest belts: Pinus ponderosa ssp. scopulorum (higher with Pinus strobiformis), Pseudotsuga menziesii with Abies concolor, and only on San Francisco Peak in N Arizona on north-facing slopes to nearly 3700 m asl Picea engelmannii.
 Here, annual precipitation increases very rapidly with elevation.
 This varies greatly among deserts.
 However, this does not apply to the altitudinal zones in the Andes on the Atacama side (► p.
 259).

 9 Man in the desert

 The inhospitable conditions make it seem astonishing that people have lived in all deserts, in some cases for a very long time.
 They have adapted their way of life, almost always travelling as nomads in order to maintain a livelihood in a larger area (◘ Fig. F-54).
 Settlement was in each case confined to the oases; these therefore served as base stations for the long migrations.
 Livestock served as a food reserve (pastoral nomads with sheep and goats) and the camel as a versatile transport and livestock animal.

+There are very different ethnic groups living in the desert.
+They are groups of people that have to keep moving in caravans in search of places with water and food, defying the greatest risks: sandstorms, silted up wells and loss of bearings due to the lack of points of references.
+Some of these peoples among others are the Berbers of North Africa, that include the Kabilis and the Tuaregs, the Bedouins of the Arabic deserts, the Bejas in Namibia, the Sans in the Kalahari desert and the Australian Aborigines.

 In the peripheral areas of the deserts, as well as in the mountains, simple agriculture was possible as rain-fed agriculture (run-off, Lalmi).
 Irrigation cultures became the basis of developing early cultures only in the area of the large foreign rivers (Egypt: Nile; Mesopotamia: Euphrates and Tigris).